byteio/.dotfiles/README.md

 ## How It Works

-Run `install.sh` to get things going in a fresh environment.
+`cd` into the `.dotfiles.` directory and run `install.sh` to get things going in a fresh environment.

 ### nix